Things To Do for the Holidays in Santa Fe New Mexico

 The cool Minnesota air has me thinking about winter travels.

 Santa Fe, New Mexico is magical over the holidays.
 We had a blast celebrating the new year in this unique and historic city!
-Imagine seeing all of these twinkling lights adorning the trees on Santa Fe Plaza, the comforting aroma of local cuisine in the air, creamy hot chocolate to warm your hands, and the sound of live local music on the streets.
+Imagine seeing twinkling lights adorning the trees on Santa Fe Plaza, the comforting aroma of local cuisine in the air, creamy hot chocolate to warm your hands, and the sound of live local music on the streets.

 Before the New Year celebration, we enjoyed walking around town, learning about Santa Fe history, shopping, and eating.
 The historic buildings and churches are absolutely gorgeous.

 I toured the Loretto Chapel which was built in 1873 and learned about the legend of the “miraculous” spiral staircase.
 The chapel is a peaceful, special, place.
-It’s a must visit.
+It’s a must-visit.

 We stayed at The Sage Hotel, a dreamy bohemian retreat.
 It’s a spacious, comfortable, dog-friendly hotel.
 There is a park right across the street which was perfect for quick walks and dog potty breaks.
 Our girl, Utah, gave the bed two paws up. 🙂 She was a little tired after the long drive.

 Where to Eat in Santa Fe, New Mexico

 For authentic Northern Mexican cuisine, we went to Tomasita’s for lunch before walking around the Santa Fe Railyard (see more about the Railyard below).
 This was the best Mexican food that I’ve had in a long time.
 Hit the spot!

 For breakfast and coffee, you have to stop at The French Pastry Shop.
 Amazing French food!
 The quiche serving is huge and melts in your mouth.
 The service was above and beyond and we enjoyed the cozy atmosphere.